twooldridge/workshop/Day_1.md

 git clone https://github.com/harvardinformatics/snpArcher.git
 ```

 Let's do some other organizational things in the project folder before we start.
-Your philosophy on organization may differ, but always aim for more details and intuitive labels.
-Here's what I do:
+Your philosophy on organization may differ, but here's what I do:
 ```
 cd haliotis
-mkdir -p data    #Where raw data goes mkdir -p cmds    #Where scripts will go mkdir -p logs    #Where output files will go
+mkdir -p data    #Where raw data goes mkdir -p refs    #For reference assembly and associated files (e.g. blast database) mkdir -p pops    #Metadata for samples and sequencing, mainly in the form of plain .txt files mkdir -p cmds    #Where scripts will go mkdir -p logs    #Where output files will go mkdir -p downloads # Self explanotory
 ```
 We'll add more folders as we proceed with analysis.
+Now let's download the toy data we need for this course.
+I've prepared these in advance so that we can run through analyses in real time.
+To do this, we're only including 20 individual black abalone of low-moderate coverage, and I've extracted the reads that map to one of the smaller scaffolds (`JAJLRC010000058.1`) to reduce file size and run time.

+In general, whenever you're testing something new, start small!
+I like to pick a favorite scaffold or region for a reference genome I work with before I do something on the whole genome.
+This will make it easier to troubleshoot and save you time before scaling up!